 A woman from Varon Publishers – that company near DC – contacted me

-about some impressive references.
-Let's just say I wouldn't mind
+some impressive references.
+Let's just say I wouldn't mind writing her back

-writing her back story, if you get the undercurrent to my
+story, if you get the undercurrent to my narrative here.

-She invited me to dinner next week.
-She said she has a unique
+Eva invited me to dinner next week.
+She said she has a unique proposal

-proposal that she's sure will meet with my approval, but she wants to
+that she's sure will meet with my approval, but she wants to present it

-present it personally.
-I'm not sure why, but I decided to accept
+personally.
+I'm not sure why, but I decided to accept her invitation.

 Got an e-mail this evening from another agent – some guy who says he